Stuart-Mouse/lead-sheets/README.md

 # Lead Sheets

-A very simple scripting language for Jai.
+A simple scripting language for Jai.

+## Dependencies

+This module depends on my Utils module (sorry): https://github.com/Stuart-Mouse/jai-utils I use this Utils module for many functions which are common across my other modules.

 ## Overview